-If a character occupies a square of an Elevated terrain marker and that marker is picked up, destroyed, or placed in a square that character doesn't occupy, the character remains in their square and, after resolutions of the action, is dealt 1 damage (see 12.6e).
+If a character occupies a square of an Elevated terrain marker and that marker is picked up or destroyed, the character remains in their square and, after resolutions of the action, is dealt 1 damage.

 If another non-object terrain marker is placed in a square with an elevated terrain marker, that square remains elevated while its terrain type is changed to match the topmost terrain marker.